-39. What should be in the department chair letter?
+38. What should be in the department chair letter?

 The proposal must include a letter of support from the PI's department chair/head certifying that the PI meets the eligibility criteria (as specified in the solicitation and elaborated in these FAQs).
-Specifically, it should affirm that the PI is in the first two years of a tenure-track or research science or education position (or equivalent).
+Specifically, it should affirm that the PI is in the first two years of a tenure-track or research science or education position (or equivalent), and is no more than five years since official conferral of the PhD.
 Only official leaves of absence (for illness, family, etc.) may be subtracted from the total time in the position, as certified by the PI's department chair/head in this required letter of support.
 Postdoctoral appointments do not count toward the two-year limit.
-In addition, if your two-year appointment date falls before September 24 2014, the department chair letter should give the exact date of your first appointment, and the name of the institution at which that appointment occurred (if not your current institution).
+The letter may not contain any information other than that necessary to establish eligibility for a CRII award.